 One of the drawbacks of outsourcing is the time it takes for products to make their way to the United States and into the hands of consumers.
 The time it takes is a big issue because it affects how responsive a company is to its customers.
 Retailers don't like to wait for products.
 Waiting might mean their customers will shop elsewhere if they can't find what they want.
-As we explained in Create Value for Customers", for this reason, and others, some companies are outsourcing their activities closer to home.
+As we explained in Chapter 8 "Using Marketing Channels to Create Value for Customers", for this reason, and others, some companies are outsourcing their activities closer to home.